Healthcare in Qatar

 Getting a health card

 Applications for a health card can be completed at a general post office or a recognised health card office.
-Expats need only bring a copy of their passport with their residence visa, two colour passport-sized photographs, and a completed application form, in addition to the basic fee of 100 QAR.
+Expats need only bring a copy of their passport with their residence visa, two colour passport-sized photographs, and a completed application form, in addition to a basic fee.
 Renewals can now be done online at the Qatari government ePortal, or at a health card office.

-The Qatari health card is presented upon treatment at any public facility, allowing the bearer to receive a subsidised rate.
+The Qatari health card is presented upon treatment at any public facility, giving the bearer a subsidised rate.

 Private healthcare in Qatar